 Given the additional money, the district put $33,715 that was originally going to be used from the fund reserve back in the coffers, so now the district will not use any reserve funds in this year's budget.
 The remaining $166,967 went directly to tax cuts.

-Some school board members questioned whether the district budgeted too conservatively, and if the district should have increased its staffing plan, which calls for the reduction of less than one full-time employee.
+Some school board members questioned whether the district budgeted too conservatively, and if the district should have increased , which calls for the reduction of less than one full-time employee.
 An enrollment report presented at the meeting showed 40 new students entering the district, and in the instance of advanced eighth-grade math classes, classroom sizes ranging from 20 students to 35 students.
 The average class size of eighth-grade advanced math classes is 29, while science and social studies at that grade level averaged 27 students per classroom.

 "When I see classroom sizes get up around 27 or 29 in math, I think that's an issue," Whitefish Bay School Board member Marie Greco said.